Assistant Adjunct Professor

 - Professor of Practice, Center of Excellence in Maternal Child & Adolescent Health

-Jaspal S. Sandhu is a Professor of Practice in Maternal, Child & Adolescent Health whose primary focus is on human-centered design for technology and service innovation in global public health.
+Jaspal S. Sandhu is a Professor of Practice in Maternal, Child & Adolescent Health whose teaching explores innovation through design, entrepreneurship, art, and technology.

 - PhD – Design, University of California, Berkeley